scribe-security/docs/docs/integrating-scribe/valint/README.md

    --email [email] --common-name <common name> --uri [uri]
 ```

-In other words, the Signed Artifact policy allows you to verify signature compliance and format of artifacts in your supply chain.
+In other words, the Signed Artifact policy allows you to verify signature compliance and the format of artifacts in your supply chain.

-> For full command details, see [valint verify](#evidence-verification---verify-command) section.
+> For full command details, see **[valint verify](#evidence-verification---verify-command)** section.

 <details>
   <summary> Default Policy Evaluation </summary>